Nafbek/password-generator-challenge3/README.md

 ## Usage

 After you have opened the 'index.html' file in your prefered browser, click the 'Generator Password' button to begin generating a password.
-You will then be prompted to chose the length of the password (with a minimum 8 and maximum 128 characters) and the character types you would like to include.
+You will then be prompted to choose the length of the password (with a minimum 8 and maximum 128 characters) and the character types you would like to include in your password.
 If the requirements are fulfilled, the computer will generate a password and display it inside the 'Generate Password' box.

 The mock-up of the page can be viewed either by double clicking on the file "Animation.gif" in the repository or by clicking on the follwing syntax link.